|

 soar.
 Flora includes croton bush, palo santo and

 saltbrush.
-Overnight on the Alta.
+Overnight on the Grace.

 Day 5: Galapagos Cruise (Isabela Island & Fernandina